jsinger67/parol/README.md

 ## Features

+The Language Server currently supports

+* GotoDefinition
+* Hover
-The Language Server currently supports GotoDefinition and shows syntax errors as you are used to.
+* and shows syntax errors as you are used to.

 Also problems in your grammar are detected and reported.

 This tool is still in early development phase.
 But it can be used in conjunction with Parol's VSCode